- Position: Principal Statistician

 - Complex Interventions Division

 With over 15 years' experience as a statistician within health research my main interests lie in the design, conduct, evaluation and reporting of complex interventions, particularly those involving cluster randomised trials.
-I have worked on a range of research projects in various contexts from large scale Phase III trials focusing on improving access and targeting of malaria treatment in resource-poor settings through to feasibility studies aimed at improving quality of life for older people.
+I have worked on a range of research projects in various contexts from feasibility studies through to large scale Phase III trials focusing on improving quality of life for older people.
 I also have experience of the design of process evaluations, including methods for maximising, measuring and monitoring intervention fidelity.

-I am a co-applicant on a number of research grants held within the portfolio and currently provide statstical oversight for trials within the stroke portfolio.
-These include:
+I am a co-applicant on a number of research grants held within the portfolio funded through the NIHR.
+Current grants include:

 - A phase III multi-centre individual randomised trial with clustering in one arm, investigating extended rehabilitation for older people with frailty after acute illness or injury (HERO)